CIP-FS25-106/CIP_FS25_106/README.md

-# Train Delays Analysis Combining SBB API
+# SBB Train Delays Analysis

 This project analyzes train delays in the Swiss public transport system by leveraging real-time and historical data from the Swiss Federal Railways (SBB) APIs and other open transport data sources.